 Introduction to Troop Management

 This session for Troop Leaders and Co-leaders provides all of the information required to get started with a Girl Scout troop.
 It includes info on parent meetings, troop finances, Volunteer Essentials, and council forms.
 Introduction to Troop Management sessions are arranged and scheduled with new leaders by a council staff member or Service Unit volunteer.
 Introduction to Troop Management can be done at your convenience and may be included in a Service Unit meeting.
-Please contact your MVP Specialist or your Service Unit Volunteer Facilitator about setting up this session either on an individual basis or at a Service Unit meeting.
+Please contact your Volunteer Support Specialist or your Service Unit Volunteer Facilitator about setting up this session either on an individual basis or at a Service Unit meeting.

 Thinking about a troop camping trip or a Service Unit day camp?
 Volunteers need to complete Girl Scouts of Kansas Heartland Outdoor Leadership training before facilitating outdoor activities with girls.
 There are fees assessed for Outdoor Leadership courses to cover the costs of food, supplies, and facilities.